pinero-techdev/gp-all-component/projects/gp-all-component/README.md

   ]
 ```

+> ⚠️ If you are working with npm link, the import above won't work.
+Please review step 3 "Library Styles" for a solution for this.
+You can safely ignore this warning if you work with tgz or other alternatives, this issue only happens with npm link

 ## Errors fixes ##
 On version 6+ of Angular CLI the shim for global and other node built-ins is removed.
 You could have this error on your console log: